Rohit3Pandey/Flask-monitoring-app/README.md

 Before getting started, ensure you have the following prerequisites installed:

-- Docker
+- Docker.
-- Git Bash
+- Git Bash.
+- Minikube: To run a local Kubernetes cluster for testing purposes.

 ## Step-by-Step Guide